 If you think of hurricane season as a meal at your favorite restaurant - which is sorely lacking due to the COVID-19 pandemic - imagine that you've already ordered food, sipped on drinks, but haven't brought snacks and main meals yet.

 Seasonal forecasts continue to insist that there will be a season of overactive hurricanes in 2020.

-The latest forecast released July 7 by the University of Colorado predicts 20 named storms in the season, 9 of which are expected to be hurricanes and 4 of which are major Category 3 or higher hurricanes.
+The latest forecast released July 7 by Colorado State University is that 20 named storms are expected in the season, 9 of which are expected to be hurricanes and 4 of them to be major Category 3 or higher hurricanes.

 This forecast is much higher than the 30-year (1981-2010) average value, including 13 named storms, 7 hurricanes and 3 major hurricanes.
 It also includes 5 named storms that have already formed this season, so meteorologists expect another 15 named storms to form by the end of the hurricane season.